 One of the most important elements in bringing about improvements in human rights at a local level is the presence of active human rights defenders.
 They often find themselves working in hostile environments and without adequate training and support.
 Over time, the cumulative challenges of working in such an environment can have a negative impact on the individuals concerned and on their contribution to human rights work.

 The Centre for Applied Human Rights has created an innovative response to this challenge through its Protective Fellowship Scheme.
 Human rights defenders are invited to come to York for periods ranging from three to six months.
 During this time they benefit both from time away from a difficult environment, and from educational resources designed to increase their effectiveness and their ability to influence policy and practice when they return home.
 We believe that this Scheme makes a unique contribution in enhancing the sustainability of social activism.

 The benefits are three-fold:

 The fellowships take place at the University of York and last for a period of three to six months.
 The Centre accepts up to ten human rights defenders as visiting fellows every year.
-The focus of the Scheme is on defenders who face risk in their working environment and have a need for human rights training that the Centre can provide.
+The focus of the Scheme is on defenders who work in difficult environments and have a need for human rights training, including research training, that the Centre can provide.

-For queries regarding the Scheme, please contact Patricia Bartley, the Centre Co-ordinator (firstname.lastname@example.org)
+For nomination forms and queries regarding the Scheme, please contact Sanna Eriksson, the Centre Co-ordinator (sanna.eriksson(a)york.ac.uk).

-Applications for fellowships can only be made via designated nominating organisations.
+Applications for fellowships can only be made via a nominating organisation.
+A reputed civil society organisation who knows the HRD's human rights work can act as their nominating organisation.
 The Centre cannot consider individual petitions.

 I would say it is one of the most useful fellowships I could imagine.
 Not only the content that I've learnt, but also the connections and friendship that will last for a long time.